alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/AirConditioner-v1.md

 Air Conditioner is a home appliance used to alter the properties of air (primarily temperature and humidity) to more comfortable conditions.
 This air conditioner interface provides capabilities to control and monitor air conditioner specific functions and resources.
-A controller can recognize this device as an air conditioner if object descriptions of the About announcement include this interface.

 The followings are minimum required shared interfaces for air conditioner.
   * **org.alljoyn.SmartSpaces.Operation.Control** --- for control of operation